-The Board of Directors regularly reviews the external risks to the Company and confirms it has conducted such a review this financial period.
+Whilst the Company does not have an Internal Audit function, the Board of Directors regularly reviews the external risks to the Company and confirms it has conducted such a review this financial period.
 The Board reviews and approves management's plans to reduce the impact of potential risks and monitors progress against these plans.